Fall intake in the US 2026 - 2027: A complete guide for international students

 Sacred Heart University

-Located in Connecticut, Sacred Heart University is known for its computer science and information technology, business analytics, health Informatics, MBA, public health, cyber security, finance and investment courses.
+Located in Connecticut, Sacred Heart University is known for its computer science and information technology, business analytics, health Informatics, MBA, public health, cybersecurity, finance and investment courses.

 Kent State University